peterrod54/Compliance/README.md

 # Final Thought
 I've tried to make the installation process as straight-forward as possible.
-Nevertheless, what seems _straight-forward_ to one person, doesn't mean that it holds true for someone else.
+Nevertheless, what seems _straight-forward_ to one person, doesn't necessarily hold true for someone else.
 That said, please do not hesitate to reach out if you have any questions or comments.
 [Email me](mailto:peter@variacom.com)